 “Ron had a big-time joie de vivre.
 He loved people, and he loved his boxing.
 When it came to training, he had a ton of patience.
 He was so good with people of all ages and skill levels.
 He had some who wanted to compete; others just wanted to learn and get in shape.
 He was very strong at adjusting to his customer, and he was very genuine.
 To him, it was all about respect, attitude, and will.”

-That is what Stuart Rosen had to say about Ron Di Cecco, a highly respected Montreal boxing trainer who passed away from a heart attack in February.
-Stuart, who worked in transportation, had trained with Ron for ten years.
+That is what Stuart Rosen had to say about Rinaldo Di Cecco, known to most as Ron, a highly respected Montreal boxing trainer who passed away from a heart attack in February at the age of 70.
+Rosen, who worked in transportation, had trained with Ron for ten years.

-Ron, born Rinaldo, was one of six children, the eldest of five boys, whose family lived in the Parc-Extension district of Montreal before moving to New Bordeaux.
+Ron was born on March 13, 1949, one of six children.
+The eldest of five boys, he and his family lived in the Parc-Extension district of Montreal before moving to New Bordeaux.
 Iolanda, the eldest child, and only daughter, remembers her brother’s fondness for sports.
 “In the middle of the street, all the boys would get together and play hockey, football, whatever they could.
 They were forever playing sports.
 My father would drive them to all their games, and no matter what the weather, they didn’t miss anything.”

 Ron was also passionate about music.
 “Around the age of ten, believe it or not, he got a group of kids on the street, and they had their own band,” recalls Iolanda.
 “They used to practice in the garage on makeshift instruments, and they would have performances in the backyard for the kids on the street.
 Ron was a showman right from the beginning.
 And then, as he got older, he formed a band called The Born Again Platters that toured Quebec and North America for quite a few years, and they were very popular.”